davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 - Make sure everybody speaks the same language over the business domain, this includes domain experts, product owners, UX, DEVs and QAs.
 Also, the same language should be used in the code.
 This is called [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
-- Remember, the sole reason that your software exists is to solve a specific business problem.
-This business problem is the first letter `D` in `DDD`.
+- Remember, the sole reason that your software exists is to solve a specific problem of a domain.
+Here the "domain" represents the first letter `D` in `DDD`.
 - Make a clear separation between domain code and technical code, this is why we have the concept of `Domain Model`.
 - In domain model, the most important concept is **Aggregate Root**s.
 You may roughly think of them as the major business